rht/apart_system_dynamics/README.md

-# AI Race Simulation: Capability-Safety-Trust (CST) Model
+# System Dynamics Game-Theoretic Model of the AI Development Race

 ## Overview